Political consultant at center of D.C. divorce filing denies affair with Rep. Ilhan Omar

 Tim Mynett, a Democratic fundraising consultant who works with Omar, also disputed allegations that his business benefited from a personal relationship with the Minneasota Democrat.

-Mynett filed a legal response Tuesday in D.C.
-Superior Court refuting last week’s divorce filing by his wife, who claimed he had revealed a romantic relationship with Omar in April when the couple separated.
+Mynett filed a legal response Thursday in D.C.
+Superior Court rebutting last week's divorce filing by his wife, who claimed he had revealed a romantic relationship with Omar in April when the couple separated.

 "Mr. Mynett denies that he told Ms. Mynett he was leaving the marriage for Representative Ilhan Omar or that he was in love with her," says Tim Mynett's filing.